 Our Mastery in Traditional Leather Craftsmanship

-Our commitment to leather craftsmanship extends beyond mere production.
-We've developed strong relationships with tanneries and leather suppliers worldwide, giving us unique insights into both traditional and modern tanning processes.
-Our team has personally visited and vetted numerous tanning facilities, allowing us to understand the nuances of different tanning methods - from ancient vegetable tanning techniques to modern chrome tanning processes.
-This hands-on experience enables us to provide accurate, practical information about leather production while maintaining our commitment to ethical and sustainable practices.
+At Steel Horse Leather, our deep understanding of leather tanning and craftsmanship comes from years of hands-on experience and dedication to preserving traditional leather-making techniques.
+We have developed strong relationships with tanneries and leather suppliers worldwide, giving us unique insights into both traditional and modern tanning processes.
+Our team has personally visited and vetted numerous tanning facilities, allowing us to understand the nuances of different tanning methods from ancient vegetable tanning techniques to modern chrome tanning processes.
+This expertise is applied daily in our workshop, where we transform carefully selected leather into durable, beautiful products that showcase the best qualities of properly tanned leather.

 Frequently Asked Questions